nexiality/documentation/interactive/index.md

   <a href="javascript:void(0);" onclick="scrollToTab('reload_data_tab','options-and-actions')">(re)load data file</a>
 - <a href="javascript:void(0);" onclick="scrollToTab('assign_scenario_tab','options-and-actions')">(re)assign test scenario</a>
 - <a href="javascript:void(0);" onclick="scrollToTab('assign_activity_tab','options-and-actions')">(re)assign activities</a>;
-  may be out of designed sequence
+  may be out of designated sequence
 - <a href="javascript:void(0);" onclick="scrollToTab('assign_step_tab','options-and-actions')">(re)assign steps</a>;
-  may be out of designed sequence
+  may be out of designated sequence
 - <a href="javascript:void(0);" onclick="scrollToTab('inspection_tab','actions')">Inspection</a>
 - <a href="javascript:void(0);" onclick="scrollToTab('execute_tab','options-and-actions')">execute</a> the assigned
   activities or steps
+- <a href="javascript:void(0);" onclick="scrollToTab('recoding_tab','options-and-actions')">record</a> current
+  Interactive session

-Note that the main objective of Nexial Interactive is to execute a subset of the automation script, possibly repeatedly, so that we can better understand the target application, the automation objective, or the Nexial capability.
-For such reasons, Nexial Interactive does not support test plan or multiple scenarios.
-The common pattern is to focus on a block of steps (of one scenario, naturally), work through the __"execute-observe-repeat"__ cycle, and move on to the next block of steps.
-One can (re)assign the number of steps or scenario between execution.
+Note that the main objective of Nexial Interactive is to execute a subset of the automation script, perhaps repeatedly, so that we can better understand the target application, the automation objective, or the capability of Nexial.
+As such, Nexial Interactive does not support test plan or multiple scenarios.
+The common usage pattern is to focus on a block of steps (of one scenario, naturally), work through the __"execute-observe-repeat"__ cycle, and move on to the next block of steps.
+One can assign or reassign the number of steps or scenario between execution.

 ### Try it yourself
 To activate Nexial Interactive, simply add the `-interactive` flag to your Nexial execution command line argument.
-One may include `-scenario ...` and `-data ...` command line argument - they are optional.<br/>
+If needed, one may include `-scenario ...` and `-data ...` command line arguments as well.<br/>

 <div class="tabs" xmlns="http://www.w3.org/1999/html" xmlns="http://www.w3.org/1999/html">
     <ul class="tab-links tabs-collapsed">